mairak54782-pixel/Nexus_Shield-FYP-/Readme.md

 npx expo start
 ```

-## Known limitations / what I'd fix with more time

-- Passwords in `auth.py` are stored as-is right now — `passlib` is already a dependency, hashing just hasn't been wired in yet.
-- The backend URL is a local IP, so the app only works on the same network as the machine running the server.
-A real deployment (Render/Railway) would fix this.
-- The phishing model runs in-process inside the FastAPI app — fine for a demo, not how I'd serve it at any real scale.

 ## A note on the phishing detection

 This is built for awareness and education, not as a guaranteed security layer.
 It'll catch a lot, but "proceed with caution" means exactly that — use your own judgment on anything it doesn't confidently clear.